andybee/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 The server verifies the request by checking the token against it's nominated authorization provider, and if valid creates a tag.
-The metadata corresponding to this tag is returned in the body of a `201 Created` response, in the form of an [Atom](http://tools.ietf.org/html/rfc4287) document.
-See [Data formats](#data-formats) for more details.
+The metadata corresponding to this tag is returned in the body of a `201 Created` response, in the form of a JSON object.
+See
+[Data formats](#data-formats) for more details.

 An example entry for a tag created during an episode of a BBC Radio 4